waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **(Agent Hypothesis #2 - Warden's Teeth)** The Hiker will move after the player returns the Warden's Gold Teeth in Fuchsia City, but before receiving HM04 (Strength).
 (Reason: Quest already completed.)
     - **(Agent Hypothesis #4 - Trading Mechanic)** The solution involves the in-game trading system.
 The player must trade their revived fossil Pokémon to another player and then trade it back.
 (Reason: Unable to trade.)
 - **Failed Hypotheses:**
+    - **(Pewter Museum - Show Pokémon)** Show a specific living fossil Pokémon (like Omanyte) to an NPC inside the museum to trigger a new event.
+(Result: Failed.
+Old Man at (2,5) had new dialogue but it was not a quest trigger.
+Menu bug prevented swapping to test other fossil.)
     - A ladder's destination can be changed by entering and exiting it multiple times.
     - There is a hidden, one-way passage concealed in the western wall on 1F.
     - The Escape Rope item functions differently within Mt.
 Moon.